 There is something of a ‘blame game’ going on.
 Investors continue to bemoan poor communication, arguing that businesses just aren’t giving them the information they need.

-by Principles for Responsible Investment (PRI), while most CEOs believe they are effectively explaining their sustainability strategy, just 9% of investors are happy.
+According to research by Principles for Responsible Investment (PRI), while most CEOs believe they are effectively explaining their sustainability strategy, just 9% of investors are happy.
 The rest argue that without a clear understanding of the long-term sustainable value being created by business, it’s hard to make meaningful and positive investment decisions.

 In the study, the PRI points to a “a striking gap which exposes the shortcomings of many companies in effectively communicating their approach to sustainability and its links to the traditional measures of business value and success”.